-- > Closing off areas used by a sick person and not using these areas until after cleaning and disinfection has occurred. - > Opening outside doors and windows to increase air circulation in the area. - Waiting at least 24 hours before cleaning and disinfection.
-If waiting 24 hours is not feasible, wait as long as possible. - Cleaning and disinfecting all areas used by the person suspected or confirmed to being ill, such as offices, classrooms, bathrooms, lockers and common areas. - Once the area has been appropriately cleaned and disinfected it can be reopened for use. - Notification the NYS and local health departments will be notified immediately upon being informed of any positive Public Health Emergency Disease diagnostic test result by an individual in school facilities or on school grounds, including students, faculty, staff and visitors.
+care ce nter.
+In consultation with the school nurse, custodial staff may consider: Closing off areas used by a sick person and not using these areas until after cleaning and disinfection has occurre ed.
+Opening outside doors and windows to increase air circulation in the area.
+Waiting at least 24 hours before cleaning and disinfection.
+If waiting 24 hours is not feasible, wait as long as possibl le.
+Cleaning and disinfecting all areas used by the person suspected or confirmed to being ill, such as offices, classro oms, bathrooms, locke rsan d common areas.
+Once the area has been appropriately cleaned and disinfected it can be reopened for use.
+Notification - the NYS and local health departments will be notified immediately upon being informed of any po sitive Publi c He alth Emergency Disease diagno stic test result by an individual in school faci lities or on school ground ls, includ ing students, faculty, staff and visitors.